Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

 \subsection{Analysis on the time-resolved dataset}

 In this section, we consider the datasets containing dynamic face-to-face interactions.
-We play the Naming Game on these time-varying networks in complete synchronization with the real time, i.e., a single game is played on a single time-resolved snapshot of the same network.
-Thus, at each time step $t$ = 1, 2 . . . , the game is played among those agents that are alive at that particular instant of time in the network.
-We consider the Strategy II where at each time step, we choose a random speaker and a random hearer among its neighbors.
+We play the naming game on these time-varying networks in complete synchronization with the real time i.e., at each time step $t$ = 1, 2 . . . , (the elementary unit of time being second) a game is played among those agents that are alive (having degree atleast 1) at that particular instant of time in the network.
+In other words, at every time step (i.e., one second) one iteration of the game is played choosing a couple according to Strategy II (a random speaker from the active agents and a random hearer among his neighbors).
+When the system moves from a given network, say at time $t$, to the next one, at $t+1$, the portion of the old link structure that still prevails at $t+1$ as well as the opinion states of all the agents are retained.